evanchooly/bottlerocket/README.md

 ## Versions

 BottleRocket is intended to work with a number of versions of MongoDB.
-The default version to use is "installed" which will use whatever version of MongoDB you have installed on your path.
 The version to use when building the cluster can be set via which builder is used to build your cluster.
 Mixed version clusters are not currently supported via the builders but are on the roadmap.